psychemedia/middle-english-romances/sir-isumbras.md

 Knights her served, at hand and feet,
 In rich robes of pall:
 In the floor a cloth was laid;
-" The poor Palmer," the steward said,
+"The poor Palmer," the steward said,
-" Shall sit above you all."
+"Shall sit above you all."
 Meat and drink forth they brought;
 He sat still, and ate right nought,
 But looked about the hall.